What Are Backend Logs and Why Should Software Testers Care?

 The difference is simple:

-This distinction becomes especially important during defect investigations because the root cause of a problem is often hidden from clients for security and usability reasons.
+This distinction becomes especially important when investigating defects because the root cause of a problem is often hidden from clients for security and usability reasons.

 Imagine you're testing an endpoint that creates a new user.